| Plugin | Status | Details |

 |---|---|

 | ABANDONED | No update in roughly two years or more.
-Find a maintained alternative. |
+Review its support history and alternatives. |

-| HEALTHY | Recently updated and tested with current WordPress.
-This is about maintenance, not a security guarantee. |
+| HEALTHY | Recent update metadata and a current tested-up-to value.
+This is a maintenance result, not a security guarantee. |

 📋 Where to find your plugin list